Tanya R. Saunders, Assistant Provost of International Programs and Extended Studies

 Study in an Affiliated Program

 Students enrolled in affiliated programs are guaranteed academic credit for their study abroad programs, but petitions for assignment of credit are required to ensure that the credit is applicable to their degree program.
+If petitions are not submitted for review and approval, only general elective credits will be approved.
 Grades received are calculated into students’ grade point average, and students are eligible to register in advance for the semester they return from study abroad.

 Students who withdraw from an affiliated study abroad program must be attentive to refund deadlines, both those of the affiliate and those of Ithaca College, as there may be serious financial implications involved in withdrawing from a program near or after the start date of that program.
 Students are responsible for informing both the affiliate organization and the Office of International Programs should they withdraw from a planned study abroad program.